Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Coordinate transformations and the set-up

 Next, if the atom were to be inside the event horizon of the Schwarzschild spacetime, see Eq. \eqref{eq:SchIn-Metric}, the conformal time described by the coordinate $(r_{\star}/c)$ is appropriate to capture the specific essence of the region.
 In this scenario, we consider the atomic angular frequency corresponding to the atomic energy gap that is tuned with the conformal time $(r_{\star}/c)$ to be $\omega_{r_{\star}}$.
-Moreover, we consider $\tau$ being the proper time in this scenario.
+Moreover, we consider $\tau$ to be the proper time in this scenario.
 Then with the help of Eq. \eqref{eq:SchIn-Metric} we can find the redshift factor to be $c\,\partial\tau/\partial r_{\star}=(-1+r_{H}/r)^{1/2}$.
 Near the event horizon $r=r_{H}$, this redshift factor can be approximated to be $c\,\partial\tau/\partial r_{\star} \simeq e^{r_{\star}/(2\,r_{H})} = e^{\kappa_{H}\,r_{\star}}$.
 With the help of this redshift factor, one can express the interaction Hamiltonian and the atomic excitation probabilities inside and near the event horizon in an $(1+1)$ dimensional Schwarzschild black hole spacetime as

-We would like to mention that in the above expression, we truncated the integration over $r_{\star}$ at $r_{\star}^{f}$, as we are interested in observations near the horizon and this expression can be obtained analytically.
+In the above expressions, the constant $c$ arrives from the definition of the conformal time, which is $(r_{\star}/c)$.
+We would like to mention that in the above expression, we truncated the integration over $r_{\star}$ at $r_{\star}^{f}$, as we are interested in observations near the horizon and this expression can be obtained analytically (here, \( r_{\star}^{f} \) is a finite cutoff inside the horizon, but not extended all the way to the singularity).
 With the general expression of $\partial\tau/\partial r_{\star}$, this integration should have been carried out up to $r_{\star}=0$, which corresponds to the Schwarzschild central singularity.
-In this second scenario, with general $\partial\tau/\partial r_{\star}$ inside a black hole, we could not obtain the results analytically, which also contributes to another reason why we chose to obtain the transition probability near the horizon.
+In this second scenario, with a general $\partial\tau/\partial r_{\star}$ inside a black hole, we could not obtain the results analytically, which also contributes to another reason why we chose to obtain the transition probability near the horizon.